Tropicana, Weston-super-Mare: Redevelopment plans

 In 2000, the Tropicana closed.
-Subsequently, a number of unsuccessful attempts were made to redevelop or re-open the facility.
+Subsequently, a number of unsuccessful attempts were made to redevelop or re-open the facility:

 In 2003, North Somerset Council granted planning permission for a new pool to be developed by Mace Estates; however in 2004 Mace withdrew.

-In 2005, Henry Boot PLC was chosen as the developer, but the recession of 2008 onwards caused them to pull out.
+In 2005, Henry Boot plc was chosen as the developer, but the recession of 2008 onwards caused them to pull out.

 In early 2011, developer Richard Nightingale withdrew following a dispute with the council over his plans for the site.

 In August 2011, the council announced it was giving developers one last chance to rebuild the old complex which by then had been shut for 11 years.

 But it was announced in November 2011 that a working group had made a recommendation to the council to demolish the Tropicana.

 In August 2012, it was announced that the council had been given approval by the Secretary of State for Communities and Local Government to demolish the pool on the sea front and for the land to be cleared and returned to beach with a new sea wall.

 In February 2013, the council granted planning permission to a consortium of local businesses, Trop Ltd, who intended to build a new swimming pool complex on the site.

 As the land owner, however, the council has not yet given Trop Ltd permission to build on the site.

 During 2015, as part of the works to make the building safe (and clean the facade) The Bay Cafe opened in the front section of the old building.

+In 2025, plans were put forth to demolish the 1980s extensions to the building and construct a new, indoor event space on the site, with the original 1930s facade restored alongside it.
+Initially, the plans were met with severe backlash, some describing the new building as a "1980s warehouse" and "architectural vandalism," however following a slight reworking to the design of the new building, the plans were approved late in the year, with demolition work on the building beginning early in 2026.